askdaddy/httproxy/README.md

 ServerSocketChannelAcceptLoop acceptLoop = new ServerSocketChannelAcceptLoop(proxyDirector);
 ServerSocketChannel serverSocketChannel = ServerSocketChannel.open();
 serverSocketChannel.socket().bind(new InetSocketAddress(8080));

-acceptLoop.start(serverSocketChannel); // blocks until acceptLoop.stop() is called from another thread or the server socket channel throws an IOException
+// blocks until acceptLoop.stop() is called from another thread or
+// the server socket channel throws an IOException acceptLoop.start(serverSocketChannel);
 ```
 ### Blocking IO
 For blocking IO use <a href="http://baswerc.github.io/httproxy/javadoc/org/baswell/httproxy/ServerSocketAcceptLoop.html">ServerSocketAcceptLoop</a>.
 You must implement